What are Synthetic Fabrics? - A Guide to Man Made Fibers

 Then there were petroleum synthetic fibers

+The invention of nylon created a totally different class of synthetic fibers.
 Commercial production of nylon began in 1939 by DuPont, after making its debut at the World's Fair.
 Overnight, women became obsessed with nylon stocking because they were cheaper and got fewer holes than silk.
 Nylon stockings were so popular that Four million pairs sold out in four days.
 At first, they were only available in black.
 Later, scientists found a way to dye nylon other colors.

 During World War II parachutes, were made from silk.
 Silk parachutes were expensive and cultivating enough silk to keep up with the demands of the war was almost impossible.
 Nylon was able to cheaply replace silk parachutes.
 The downside was that all nylon stocking production became parachute production.